North Shore Culture Map

 - Maintain ethical standards, only so far as adhering to local, provincial and federal laws

 - Sustainability – Assist (where possible) to sustain the listing of an asset on the map within available resources.

 - Adhere to FOIPPA BC- BC Freedom of Information and Privacy Act and regulations on information privacy and data storage.

 - We will honour protocols, and respect the interests of the assets.

 What is an annual festival and event?

 We define Culture as the manifestation of shared values, art, beliefs, aesthetics, and identity cultivated by a group of individuals who are associated with that respective group.
-We define Community as a collective of individuals who can be recognized as a group based on self identification, shared values, active engagement, and/or place.
-Place can be defined as physical, geographical, and online.
+We define Community as a collective of individuals who can be recognized as a group based on self-identification, shared values, active engagement, and/or place.
+A place can be defined as physical, geographical, and online.
 Part of creating a greater regional identity is increasing inter-connectivity between organizations, residents, and visitors.